Frequently Asked Questions

 - Campers’ use of microwaves will be prohibited.

-- Campers will enjoy lunch, snacks, water and breathing breaks in assigned camp cohorts, lunch schedules may be staggered to increase distancing between camps.
+- Campers will enjoy lunch, snacks, water in assigned camp cohorts, lunch schedules may be staggered to separate further.

 Who will conduct first aid?
 How will this be done?